-827 (g) the measures to be applied to ensure appropriate radiation protection in cases where a female 828 patient is breast-feeding 829 (h) the measures to be applied to ensure appropriate radiation protection for members of the public and for carers and comforters before a patient is released following radionuclide therapy 830 the training, qualifications and competencies, roles and responsibilities of persons with 831 responsibilities for patient radiation protection 832 833 (j) the provision of information to and appropriate induction and on-going training for all persons with responsibilities for patient radiation protection 834 835 (k) arrangements for obtaining expert advice in radiation protection an identification of potential failures of radiological medical equipment, potential failures or 836 errors in software or potential human errors, including an estimate of the extent of the 837 consequences and in addition: 838 839 specification of preventative measures 840 (ii) procedures for handling such events and corrective actions (iii) procedures for the reporting of any fault with a radiation source that could compromise 841 842 safety (m) a list of actions necessary to manage an unintended or accidental medical exposure, including: 843 844 reporting of the event to the Responsible Person and the appropriate radiological medical 845 practitioner 846 (ii) investigation of the event (iii) determination of corrective actions required to prevent the recurrence of such an 847 unintended or accidental medical exposure 848 (iv) implementation of corrective actions 849 850 (v) reporting (both internal and to the relevant regulatory authority) 851 (vi) information to the referrer and patient (n) arrangements for record keeping, including for records of personnel training in radiation 852 853 protection, calibration, dosimetry, quality assurance, and medical exposure 854 (o) arrangements for any other requirement that may have a bearing on radiation safety in medical exposures 855 (p) mechanisms for, and frequency of, review of the Radiation Management Plan.
-856 Where other documented safety procedures and work practices that exist within the medical 857 A.2 858 radiation facility are referred to or used: 859 (a) the Responsible Person must have authority over the safety procedures and work practices referred to 860 (b) the safety procedures and work practices referred to must not be modified without 861 consideration of the effect on the Radiation Management Plan.
+- g. the measures to be applied to ensure appropriate radiation protection in cases where a female patient is breast-feeding - the measures to be applied to ensure appropriate radiation protection for members of the public and for carers and comforters before a patient is released following radionuclide therapy - i. the training, qualifications and competencies, roles and responsibilities of persons with responsibilities for patient radiation protection - j. the provision of information to and appropriate induction and on-going training for all persons with responsibilities for patient radiation protection - k. arrangements for obtaining expert advice in radiation protection - I. an identification of potential failures of radiological medical equipment, failures or errors in software, or human errors, including an estimate of the extent of the consequences and in addition: - i. specification of preventive measures - ii. procedures for handling such events and corrective actions - iii. procedures for the reporting of any fault with a radiation source that could compromise safety - m. a list of actions necessary to manage an unintended or accidental medical exposure, including: - i. reporting of the event to the Responsible Person and the appropriate radiological medical practitioner - ii. investigation of the event - iii. determination of corrective actions required to prevent the recurrence of such an unintended or accidental medical exposure - iv. implementation of corrective actions - v. reporting (both internal and to the relevant regulatory authority) - vi. information to the referrer and patient - n. arrangements for record keeping, including for records of personnel training in radiation protection, calibration, dosimetry, quality assurance and medical exposure - o. arrangements for any other requirement that may have a bearing on radiation safety in medical exposures - p. mechanisms for, and frequency of, review of the Radiation Management Plan. - A.2 Where other documented safety procedures and work practices that exist within the medical radiation facility are referred to or used: - a. the Responsible Person must have authority over the safety procedures and work practices referred to - b. the safety procedures and work practices referred to must not be modified without consideration of the effect on the Radiation Management Plan.